 Collecting rainwater in your water butts will also help provide an additional water source, especially during hosepipe bans.

 Keeping your log cabin warm in the winter can be tricky.

-Even if yours has thick walls, a thinner roof and floor can result in lots of heat being lost.
+Even if yours has thick walls, a thinner roof, and floor can result in lots of heat being lost.
 Insulating your roof and floor is the best solution for heat retention; as is opting for an underfloor heating system.
-Opening the windows on dry days, or when they are steamed up, can also help prevent the damp caused by condensation.
+Opening the windows on dry days, or when they are steamed up, can also help prevent the dampness caused by condensation.

 Timber is a natural product that will contract and expand according to the weather; you need to ensure that the wood has enough space to do so without warping.